Sharpening the Sword of Wisdom

 Learning & Schedule

 Participants will meet for regular online classes with course tutors.
-These teachings will cover the main content of the texts and walk students through the key points.
+These classes will cover the main content of the texts and walk students through the key points.

 Participates will be encouraged to meet outside of the class for debate sessions to hone their learning and the debate skill.